anmhrk/reactchat/README.md

 uvicorn main:app --reload
 ```

-6. expose backend server so it can be used by the clerk webhook. add the ngrok url to the clerk webhook url in the clerk dashboard.
+6. expose backend server so it can be used by the clerk webhook. add the ngrok url to the clerk webhook url in the clerk dashboard. then copy the webhook secret and add it to the .env file.

 ```bash
 ngrok http 8000